I love adding layers of harmony to melodic lines.

 Here’s what I came up with:

-Digging these sounds?
-Check out this Collection to get your hands on the samples that were used in the track.
+In the video above, I walk through how I approached writing this demo — hopefully it can inspire some ideas for you too!
+If you’re digging the sounds used in the track, check out this Collection to get your hands on them.
 Although it’s not a requirement, if you used a sound you found on Splice Sounds, let us know!
 If you want to use Splice Sounds in your song but don’t have an account, get your first month free with the code songwriting.

 If you’re feeling proud of your tune or you’re looking for some feedback, upload it to the Splice community, SoundCloud, YouTube, Bandcamp, etc., and toss the link in the comments below.
 Before you share, just make sure you’re following these guidelines: